Light Echoes of Time-resolved Flares and Application to Kepler Data: Echo Modeling

 To showcase the improved modeling and parameter extraction abilities of the extended flare light echo model, we estimate disk parameters through a Markov-Chain Monte Carlo (MCMC) fitting process.
 This follows the steps presented in \cite{King24-2}, beginning with a $\chi^2$ function defined as

 where $t_0$ is the time of flare peak and $j$ denotes time bin index.
-This function calculates goodness-of-fit for model echoes produced by random disk parameters against the potential echo structure of the summed curve.
+This function calculates goodness-of-fit for model echoes produced by specific disk parameters to the potential echo in co-aligned post-flare data.

 Next, we assume independent Gaussian errors and define our log probability as